Efficiency gap

-Related to the efficiency gap is the unrepresented vote, which applies in case of proportional representation.
-The electoral threshold in all proportional representations causes wasted votes, with notable cases reaching double-digits, including two cases over 45%.
-This waste is calculated by adding the percentage votes of party lists below the electoral threshold, often set at around 5%.

 Sample calculation

 The following example illustrates the efficiency gap calculation.
 There are two parties, A and B. According to the original paper, wasted votes for the winner (say A) are those "beyond the 50 per-cent threshold needed" i.e., beyond 50% plus one or A-((A+B)/2+1) or more simply (A-B)/2-1, if A-B is even, like here, otherwise use int((A-B)/2).
 There are 500 voters divided into 5 districts with 100 voters each.
 In the recent election, Party A had about 45% of the votes but won 4 of the 5 districts, as follows:

 The efficiency gap is the difference in the two party's wasted votes, divided by the total number of votes.